 The French Social Security System Social Security and unemployment contribution rates

-as of January 1st, 2025
+as of January 1st, 2026

 Risks Rate

-& Monthly ceiling
+& Monthly ceilings

 Employee Employer